Jagjit Singh Aurora: Early life

-Jagjit Singh Aurora was born to a Sikh family in Kala Gujran, Jhelum District, Punjab, British India.
-He was the son of an engineer.
+Jagjit Singh Aurora was born to an Arora Sikh family in Kala Gujran, Jhelum District, Punjab, British India.
+His father was an engineer.
+He was married to Bhagwant Kaur, she accompanied him to the Pakistani Instrument of Surrender in Dhaka.
+The couple had two children, Anita Kaur and Kiranjit Singh.

 Army career

 Aurora graduated from the Indian Military Academy in 1939 and was commissioned into the 1st Battalion, 2nd Punjab Regiment on 1 February.
 He saw action in the Burma Campaign during World War II.

 After Independence and the ensuing Partition of India, he opted to join the Indian Army and was a commissioned officer in the Punjab Regiment during the Indo-Pakistani War of 1947.
 On 3 February 1957, he was promoted acting Brigadier and given command of an infantry brigade.

 In May 1961, as BGS XXXIII Corps, Brigadier Aurora led a team of military officers and men sent by the Government of India on a reconnaissance mission to Bhutan.
 This later led to the establishment of the Indian Military Training Team in Bhutan.

-As a brigadier, he fought in the Sino-Indian War in 1962.
+As a brigadier, he fought in the Sino-Indian War in 1962 and again in 1967.
 He was appointed a division commander on 21 February 1963, with a promotion to the rank of Major General on 20 June 1964.
 He was then appointed Director of Military Training (DMT) on 23 November 1964.
 He also participated in the Indo-Pakistani War of 1965.

 On 6 June 1966, Aurora was appointed Deputy Chief of the Army Staff (DCOAS) with the acting rank of Lieutenant General, and was promoted substantive Lieutenant General on 4 August.
 He was then given command of a General Officer Commanding (GOC) of a corps on 27 April 1967.
 On 8 June 1969, he was appointed the General Officer Commanding-in-Chief (GOC-in-C) Eastern Command.

 East Pakistan

 In March 1971, the Pakistan Army launched Operation Searchlight to curb the Bengali nationalist movement in East Pakistan.
 The operation resulted in commencement of the Bangladesh Liberation War which resulted in the Bangladesh genocide, including the systematic murder of Bengali intellectuals by the Pakistan Army.
 The ensuing violence led to almost 10 million Bengali refugees fleeing from East Pakistan into India.
-A spontaneous Bengali guerrilla force, the Mukti Bahini, was formed in response.
-This force along with the newly formed Bangladesh Forces, consisting of Bengali defectors from the Pakistan Army under the command of General Bangabir MAG Osmani, were engaged in escalating hostilities with the Pakistani Army.
+Under the command of General M. A. G. Osmani a Bangladeshi military force, the Mukti Bahini, was formed.
+Consisting of Bengali defectors from the Pakistan Army and guerrilla fighters, it engaged in hostilities with the Pakistani Army.

 For the next nine months, with tensions escalating between India and Pakistan and anticipating possible hostilities, Aurora oversaw the logistical preparations of the Indian Army on the Eastern front, including the improvement of roads, communications and bridges, as well as the movement of 30,000 tons of supplies close to the border with East Pakistan.